PeterWhittaker/PeterWhittaker.github.io/_posts/2020-08-07-well-im-back.md

 ```

 reminds me that `make` actually means `bundle install; bundle exec jekyll serve`, which means *run `bundle install`* to update everything then *run `bundle exec jekyll serve`* to launch Jekyll as a server so that I can find out a) if local builds succeed and b) if I like the look of the local version of the blog.

+It also reminds me that running `make clean` can help resolve odd errors by removing `Gemfile.lock` and letting `bundle install` rebuild all dependencies.

 If all goes well, I can then `git push` to GitHub and the site will be updated for the world to see.